 Leaves are alternate and larger lower leaves will have 3 to 5 pointed lobes (resembling maple leaves).
 The overall shape is ovate to oval with coarse teeth or dentations on the margins of the lobes.
 Upper leaves are smaller with less pronounced lobes.
 The upper surface is smooth while the lower surface has some sparse whitish hair on the veins.
 Leaves are stalked and at the base of the stalk is a pair of very small pointed stipules.
 Fall color can be yellow to a purplish red.

-The inflorescence is an upright rounded cluster (a corymb) of showy 1/2 inch wide white stalked flowers.
+The inflorescence is an upright rounded cluster that looks like an umbel but is technically an open hemispheric raceme of showy 1/2 inch wide white stalked flowers.

 The flowers are 5-parted with a cup-shaped hypanthium that is a yellow-orange color with 5 light green triangular calyx lobes.
 When the flower opens, these reflex and turn whitish.
 The corolla has 5 white petals with rounded tips, numerous stamens with reddish anthers, and 5 styles from the ovary.